 In 1997 a group of community residents, encouraged by St. Joseph’s Lutheran Church, started meeting to discuss what could be done to bring the community together and improve the quality of life in the neighborhood.
 Other agencies including Lehigh County Children and Youth Services, the Allentown School District, and United Way joined the table.
 After two years of planning, the Allentown School District received a grant from the federal government for afterschool and summer programs as well as funding for adult English classes.
 Grants were also received from Air Products and Chemicals, Inc., the Donley Foundation and United Way.
 The Mosser Village Family Center was on its way.

 In October of 1999, a director was hired and Mosser Village Family Center opened its doors.
-Since then two community residents have been added to the staff, one serving as the assistant director, the second assisting with the food pantry.
-The Center provides the community with free programs and services for children and adults.
+Since then the Center has provided the community with free programs and services for children and adults.